atom0s/XiPackets/world/client/0x0035/README.md

 > [!NOTE]
 > This is a special GM-related packet!

-This packet was used with the GM command `//itempresent`.
+This packet is used with the GM command `//itempresent`.

 ```cpp
 // PS2: GP_CLI_ITEM_PRESENT